 - Employing Network Access Control enhances the security of your network by checking the authenticity of every device before establishing any connection.

 IP spoofing means presuming the IP of a network, creating an illusion of being a valid IP by creating Internet Protocol packets with disguised intentions of harming the actual owner of the IP address.

 - Filtering of packets entering into the network is one of the methods of preventing Spoofing.
-In other hand, filtering of incoming and outgoing traffic should also be implemented.
+On other hand, filtering of incoming and outgoing traffic should also be implemented.

-- ACLs helps prevent Spoofing by not allowing falsified IP addresses to enter.
+- ACLs help prevent Spoofing by not allowing falsified IP addresses to enter.

 - Accreditation to encryption should be provided in order to allow only trusted hosts to communicate with.

-- SSL certificates should be used to reduce the risk of spoofing at a greater extent.
+- SSL certificates should be used to reduce the risk of spoofing to a greater extent.

 Threat #5 Man-in-the-middle-attack

 MITM is one of the most dreadful network threats.
 An intruder here establishes an independent connection with both sender and receiver, intercepts their messages one by one, modifies those messages and relays them back to the sender and receiver.
 This all occurs so smoothly that both the sender and receiver never come to know that they are being overheard by someone.
 In addition, it exposes your network to several other threats.

 - Using Public Key Infrastructures based authentications.
 It not only protects the applications from eavesdropping and other attacks but also validates the applications as a trusted ones.
 Both the ends are authenticated hence preventing (MITM) Man-in-the-middle-attack.